roshanis/10kings/chapter1_marthanda_varma_revised.md

 "I know," I said.
 "I was the man bringing that cavalry in.
 Tell me what you saw before my horses hit you.
 What made you think you could walk inland without fear of riders at your backs."

 He considered, then tapped the map again.
 "Because on the beaches of Ceylon and Java and Malacca, the men who stood against us were irregulars.
 Brave, undisciplined, slow to reload, careless with powder.
 Your Travancore line looked the same at first, scattered behind trees and low walls.
 But when they rose, they fired by ranks, twice as fast as my veterans.
+They fought like chavers, men who had already performed their own funeral rites.
 They closed and opened formation on command.
 They fought like Europeans who had forgotten to be slow."

-The Travancore soldiers I had ridden beside had not been the irregular troops Dutch armies had crushed across Asia.
-They reloaded faster than Dutch veterans, maintained formation under fire, and fought with European discipline perfected by commanders who understood how to kill Europeans.

 "They used our own methods," De Lannoy said quietly.
 "European weapons, European tactics, but better.
 And they knew the ground like we never could."

 I understood then.
-For years before Colachel, Marthanda Varma had been recruiting European military specialists.
-Portuguese deserters from Cochin and Quilon served as drill instructors and gunsmithsLocal Christian armorers, trained by Portuguese craftsmen, maintained his arsenal of muskets and flintlocks.
+For years before Colachel, the king had been recruiting European military specialists.
+Portuguese deserters from Cochin and Quilon served as drill instructors and gunsmiths.
+Local Christian armourers, trained by Portuguese craftsmen, maintained his arsenal of muskets and flintlocks.
 He had studied European methods, then hired Europeans to teach his men how to kill Europeans.

 "We tried to withdraw," De Lannoy continued.
 "But their cavalry controlled every escape route.
 They could have slaughtered us all.
 Instead, they let enough of us live to carry the message back: Travancore is not prey.
 In the end only a few dozen of us, barely two dozen European soldiers, were marched in chains to Udayagiri Fort.
 The rest lay dead or fled."